Kunnathur, Kerala

 Kunnathur (Kunnattūr,കുന്നത്തൂർ) is a taluk in Kollam district in the Indian state of Kerala.

 The capital of Kunnathur taluk is Sasthamkotta.
 The major portion of Kerala's largest freshwater lake, Sasthamcotta Lake, is in Kunnathur.
 The Kallada River flows eastward within Kunnathur near the Kokkamkave Durga Devi Temple.
 It is within the border of the Kollam district and borders the Pathanamthitta district.
 Kunnathur is the smallest taluk in Kerala.
-Kovoor Kunjumon of RSP(L) is the present elected member from Kunnathur assembly constituency.
+Ullas Kovoor of RSP is the present elected member from Kunnathur assembly constituency.

 Geography

 Kunnathur taluk lies in the northern part of Kollam district.
 The taluk covers an area of about 138 km².
 It is bordered by Pathanapuram and Kottarakkara in the east, Karunagappally in the west, and Alappuzha in the north.

 Administration

 Kunnathur is one of the five taluks of Kollam district.
 The taluk headquarters is located at Sasthamkotta.
 It consists of several villages and panchayats, including: